Francis Williams – a portrait of a writer

 [Detail] Francis Williams, the Scholar of Jamaica, by unknown artist, about 1745, Jamaica.
 Museum no. P.83-1928. © Victoria and Albert Museum, London

-At this descriptive level, the portrait reflects Williams' biography and his presumed self-perception as a gentleman scholar with a classical education in subjects including geography, arithmetic, music, astronomy and Latin.
+At this descriptive level, the portrait reflects Williams' biography and his self-perception as a cosmopolitan gentleman scholar with a classical education in subjects including geography, arithmetic, music, astronomy and Latin.

-A Jamaican landscape seen through a frame in the top left – most likely that of a window – shows a settlement by a tropical river, possibly Spanish Town by the river Cobre.
-This view and the terrestrial globe on the floor, turned to show the 'Western or Atlantick Ocean', place Williams in Jamaica – just as his library communicates his cosmopolitan learning.
+A Jamaican landscape can be seen through a window in the top left – providing a counterpoint to the tightly stacked bookshelves.
+It includes a settlement by a tropical river, thought to be Spanish Town on the Rio Cobre.
+This view and the terrestrial globe on the floor, turned to show the 'Western or Atlantick Ocean', place Williams in the Caribbean – just as the contents of his library communicate his links to the intellectual circles of London.

 Detail of Spanish Town (left), detail of terrestrial globe (right), Francis Williams, the Scholar of Jamaica, by unknown artist, about 1745, Jamaica.
 Museum no. P.83-1928. © Victoria and Albert Museum, London

-Although the image follows European models of scholarly portraits in its composition and details, its execution – for example the handling of the oil paint and the rendering of perspective – brings into question the identity and training of the artist.
-Could this be a self-taught painter, following 18th-century instruction manuals?
+Although the painting follows European models of scholarly portraits in its composition and details, its execution – such as the handling of the oil paint and the rendering of perspective – brings into question the identity and training of the artist.

-In 2022, infrared reflectography of the portrait enabled us to see through most paint layers, identifying changes to the preparatory sketches beneath the painted surface.
+In 2022, infrared reflectography of the portrait carried out by conservation scientists at the V&A in collaboration with the Conservation Department at the Courtauld Institute enabled us to see through most paint layers, identifying changes to the preparatory sketches beneath the painted surface.
 Most notably, Williams' waistcoat was not originally envisaged to fall over his left leg the way it does now.
 Faint lines sketch the coat through, and under, the table, indicating that at first the artist drew it as falling straight.
-In the process of painting, the artist may have miscalculated the available space – or the table with the open book may have become more important as an additional indicator of Williams' status as a scholar.
+In the process of painting, the artist may have miscalculated the available space – or the table with the open book may have become more important as an additional indicator of Williams' status as a scholar and mathematician.

 Infrared reflectography image (false colour) of Francis Williams' coat, 2023. © Victoria and Albert Museum, London